cableyesto/holbertonschool-designer_language/prototype/post.md

 ![alt text](https://github.com/cableyesto/holbertonschool-designer_language/blob/master/prototype/img/StoryBoard.png?raw=true)

 To sum up the user flow.
 Alex wants to easily add some new playlist to focus while working.
-The user starts using the application with the Homepage screen, the search bar does appear once the user clicked on the Browse Tab on the left menu.
+The user starts using the application with the Homepage screen, the search bar is already available or he can click on the Browse Tab on the left menu.

 He moves to the Browse Screen a search bar does appear.
 He can use some fiters to have a more accurate search query.
 He can also choose between Playlists, Songs, Music, so that the results will only match the picked option.